 Giving back and being in community with one another is an important aspect of public service.
-For 13 years the Don Saylor’s Soup’s On benefit event has raised over $180,000 and increased community awareness for worthy causes in Yolo County.
+For 16 years, Don Saylor’s Soup’s On event has raised over $255,000 and increased community awareness for worthy causes in Yolo County.

-The Don Saylor’s Soup’s On benefit event was built on the tradition that we often gather as a community to enjoy a hearty bowl of warm soup during the cold season and when someone is in need.
+The Soup’s On event was built on the tradition of gathering as a community to enjoy a hearty bowl of warm soup during the cold season and when someone is in need.
 Each year the Soup’s On event brings 400 community members and organizations together to share a meal and jointly support a worthy non-profit.
 100% of event proceeds go to support the selected non-profit.

 Past beneficiaries include: